 If the snake gets too cold, their bodily functions will slow down, and it will take a real toll on their health.

-Be sure you are providing a space with precise temperatures in the ideal zones to give your ball python the best chance at a healthy and happy life.
+Be sure you provide a space with precise temperatures in the ideal zones to give your ball python the best chance at a healthy and happy life.